jamoes/ecies/README.md

 ECIES is a public-key encryption scheme based on ECC.
 It is designed to be semantically secure in the presence of an adversary capable of launching chosen-plaintext and chosen-ciphertext attacks.

-ECIES can be used to encrypt messages to bitcoin addresses with keys published on the blockchain, and subsequently to decrypt messages by the holders of the address's private key.
+ECIES can be used to encrypt messages to bitcoin addresses with public keys published on the blockchain, and subsequently to decrypt messages by the holders of the address's private key.

 ## Installation